NaNoWriMo

 So why should I sign up for NaNoWriMo?
 I can do that on my own.

-Also, while NaNoWriMo doesn’t offer prizes, they do have many sponsors who offer incentives to both participants & winners.
+Also, while NaNoWriMo doesn’t offer prizes, they do have many sponsors who offer incentives to both participants and winners.
 In 2014 I won a coffee mug and a sheet of fun writing stickers from one of the sponsors.
-Last year, I signed up for The Great Course’s free month & ended up loving it so much I stayed with the paid subscription.
+Last year, I signed up for The Great Course’s free month and ended up loving it so much I stayed with the paid subscription.
 In 2014 I also purchased Scrivener at the 50% discount offered to winners.

 Just a few of this year’s sponsor offers: